-CTDOT seeks to establish a statewide 511 travel and transit hotline and website by December 2011, dependent on funding.
+CTDOT seeks to establish a statewide 511 travel and transit hotline and website.
+However, funding has not been secured.

-For rail passenger service, a variable message sign for train information has been installed at the Waterbury train station, but as of November 2010 it has not been activated.
+For rail passenger service, a variable message sign for train information has been installed at the Waterbury train station.
 Loudspeakers at each train station allow for automated broadcasts of train service information.